-Due to the parent guarantee from the Council for the subsidiary companies, the subsidiary accounts have been prepared on a going concern basis:
+Due to the parent guarantee from the Council for the subsidiary companies, the subsidiary accounts have been prepared on a going concern basis.

-accounts are authorised for issue.
 If there is any short-term liquidity requirements over the next twelve months from approval date these will be met on the basis of the guarantee in place.

-Conclusion: The Council concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will continue as a going concern, based on the review of the forecasted reserve and cash position 12 months from the signing of the accounts.
+The Council concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will continue as a going concern, based on the review of the forecasted reserve and cash position 12 months from the signing of the accounts.